-The wait is finally over (almost) for all you Ubuntu fans out there.
-The latest version of Ubuntu, 20.10 codenamed “Groovy Gorilla,” is currently available in the beta version.
-I have tested out the distro myself, and it is stable enough to take out for a spin.
+The wait is finally over for all you Ubuntu fans out there.
+The latest version of Ubuntu, 20.10 code-named “Groovy Gorilla,” is currently available for download.
+I have tested out the distro myself and took it for a spin.

 After the launch of Ubuntu 20.04 LTS (Long-Term Support) in April, Canonical quickly turned their attention towards the next release – Ubuntu 20.10 codenamed Groovy Gorilla.
 It will be a regular release of Ubuntu or an STR (short-term release) version supported for nine months.

 This keeps up with Ubuntu’s tradition of releasing one Long-Term Support (LTS) version every two years, complemented by three STR versions released in-between.